 Do you wish you had whiter teeth, but have no idea what is causing the problem?
 There are actually a number of reasons you may have tooth discoloration that you might not have considered.
-This is because teeth can be discolored by both extrinsic and intrinsic factors.
+This is because discolored teeth can be caused by both extrinsic and intrinsic factors.
 Intrinsic tooth discoloration comes from within the tooth when the inner layer (known as dentin) either yellows or darkens.
 Extrinsic stains, on the other hand, are more commonly known stains caused by certain foods or smoking, for example.
 Here are five possible causes of your tooth discoloration that could be affecting your smile.

 1. Certain Medications

 Intrinsic stain discoloration can actually be caused by certain medications.
 For example, if your mother used tetracycline antibiotics during the second half of her pregnancy, then it could potentially be the cause of your discolored tooth.
 Similarly, taking these antibiotics before you reach the age of 8 can cause this discoloration as well.
 Antibiotics aren’t the only medications that pose a risk, though, as blood pressure medications, antihistamines, chemotherapy, and certain antipsychotics can lead to stains as well.

 Unfortunately, damaging an adult tooth is not only painful, but can leave the tooth permanently discolored.
 If you cause injury to a permanent tooth by falling, for example, internal bleeding can cause intrinsic discoloration within the tooth.
 Young children can even affect the color of their developing permanent teeth from external trauma.